 The legal framework does not foresee the use of medical reports when examining asylum requests.
-However, applicants often present medical certificates from specialised centres.
-In some cases, certificates have been a deciding factor, depending on the judge.
+However, applicants often present medical certificates from specialised centres..
 Some doctors say that all too often, their certificates are not taken into account (apparently OFPRA often dismisses them as evidence, without seeking a second opinion).
 The medical report is paid for by the asylum seekers via the state supported medical insurance (CMU or AME).